jreisinger/docs/data/notes/sec/webSecurity.md

-# Let's encrypt
+# Let's Encrypt

-The objective of [Let's Encrypt](https://letsencrypt.org) and [ACME protocol](https://ietf-wg-acme.github.io/acme/) is to make it possible to set up an HTTPS server without human interaction.
+The objective of [Let's Encrypt](https://letsencrypt.org) and ACME protocol is to make it possible to set up an HTTPS server without human interaction.

 Two steps are needed: